 20 and 25 Yard Indoor Shooting

-The core of TSNZ shooting, with participants from 10 to 80 years of age, is based around the 1600 members who shoot at one of the many indoor ranges throughout New Zealand.
+This is the core of TSNZ shooting, with participants from 10 to 80 years of age in the approximately 1,100 members who shoot at one of the many indoor ranges throughout New Zealand.
+Shooters lie prone and use rifles with aperture (or open, iron) sights, initially resting the rifle on a block or rest, but then moving on to fully supporting the rifle with a jacket and sling.
+Matches take between 12 and 22 minutes, with 10 or 20 counting shots being fired.
 Members are able to compete at a social, club, association, representative, championship or national level every week between 1 March and 30 September.
-This form of shooting provides a very controlled environment for new shooters to learn the correct principles of firearm safely and for pure sporting endeavours, which sees many family groups participating.
+This form of shooting provides a very controlled environment for new shooters to learn the correct principles of firearm safely, and often sees many schools and family groups participating.

 Competitors fire 60 shots over the 50 metre Outdoor range using a .22 target rimfire rifle with standard velocity ammunition.
 The shots are fired from the prone position with a total time limit of 60 minutes.
-The men's rifle must not weigh more than 8kg and the women’s, not more than 6.5kg.
+The men's rifle must not weigh more than 8kg and the women’s not more than 6.5kg.
 Prone is the most contested singular event in New Zealand outdoor target shooting.
-50m Prone is an Olympic event for Men and shot by both genders at World Championships, Commonwealth Games, Commonwealth Championships and Oceania Championships.
-Shot during the summer months of September to March at clubs throughout New Zealand, together with open championships almost every weekend during this period.
+50m Prone is shot by both genders at World Championships and Oceania Championships, and is shot during the summer months of September to March at clubs throughout New Zealand, together with open championships almost every weekend during this period.

-Competitors fire 120 shots over 50 metres using a .22 target rimfire rifle weighing no more than 8kg for men and 6.5kg for women.
-Men fire forty shots are fired from the prone position, 40 from a standing position and 40 from a kneeling position, while women fire twenty shots in each position.
-This is certainly the most challenging of all the events, and often regarded as the marathon match of smallbore shooting since it takes over 4 hours to complete for Men and 2 hours for Women.
+In this event competitors fire 120 shots over 50 metres using a .22 target rimfire rifle weighing no more than 8kg for men and 6.5kg for women.
+Men and women both fire 40 shots from a kneeling position, 40 from a prone position and finally 40 from a standing position.
+This is certainly the most challenging of all the events, and often regarded as the marathon match of smallbore shooting since it can take over 4 hours to complete the match and a Final.

 or someone from Association & Club Contacts below